usnistgov/WIPP/deployment/wipp-complete-single-node/README.md

 ```

 ### Windows 10 (Multipass+microk8s)
 Make sure you have Windows 10 Pro, Enterprise or Education to use the standard Multipass installation with Hyper-V; Windows 10 Home is not supported and will require an installation of VirtualBox.
+All commands should be executed using [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3).

 1. Enable Hyper-V on Windows: https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v
 If you are unable to enable Hyper-V, or prefer to use VirtualBox, please refer to this [online documentation for installing Multipass on Windows](https://discourse.ubuntu.com/t/installing-multipass-for-windows/9547) and follow the instructions for VirtualBox.
 2. Download and install Multipass for Windows: https://multipass.run/#install Multipass creates on-demand Linux VMs and provides an easy way to run Kubernetes using microk8s.
 3. Create Multipass VM:
 ```
-multipass launch --name wipp --cpus 4 --mem 8G --disk 100G ubuntu
+multipass launch --name wipp --cpus 4 --mem 8G --disk 100G focal
 ```
 Depending on your PC configuration, choose the appropriate amount of CPU, RAM and disk available for WIPP.

 4. Install and start microk8s:
 ```
-multipass exec wipp -- sudo apt update multipass exec wipp -- sudo apt install docker.io multipass exec wipp -- sudo snap install microk8s --classic multipass exec wipp -- sudo iptables -P FORWARD ACCEPT multipass exec wipp -- sudo usermod -a -G microk8s ubuntu multipass exec wipp -- /snap/bin/microk8s.start multipass exec wipp -- /snap/bin/microk8s.enable rbac multipass exec wipp -- /snap/bin/microk8s.enable dns multipass exec wipp -- /snap/bin/microk8s.status --wait-for-ready multipass exec wipp -- /snap/bin/microk8s.enable storage
+multipass exec wipp -- sudo apt-get update multipass exec wipp -- sudo apt-get install docker.io multipass exec wipp -- sudo snap install microk8s --classic multipass exec wipp -- sudo iptables -P FORWARD ACCEPT multipass exec wipp -- sudo usermod -a -G microk8s ubuntu multipass exec wipp -- /snap/bin/microk8s.start multipass exec wipp -- /snap/bin/microk8s.enable rbac multipass exec wipp -- /snap/bin/microk8s.enable dns multipass exec wipp -- /snap/bin/microk8s.status --wait-ready multipass exec wipp -- /snap/bin/microk8s.enable storage
 ```
-5. Print the Kubernetes config:
+5. Copy the MicroK8s config to a `kubeconfig` file in the current directory:
 ```
-multipass exec wipp -- /snap/bin/microk8s.config
+multipass exec wipp -- /snap/bin/microk8s.config > kubeconfig
 ```
-Copy the output of the command to `kubeconfig` file in the current directory.

 6. Find the IP of Multipass VM:
 ```
 multipass info wipp
 ```
 Copy the IP address `x.x.x.x`.
+If multiple addresses are displayed, you may select the first one.

 7. Replace all occurences of `localhost` in `wipp-single-node.yaml` and `wipp-realm.json` to the IP address from previous step: `x.x.x.x`.